ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

 \pagebreakNum

 #### Favored Enemy
 Beginning at 1st level, you have significant experience studying, tracking, hunting, and even talking to a certain type of enemy.
-Choose a type of favored enemy: aberrations, beasts, celestials, constructs, dragons, elementals, fey, fiends, giants, monstrosities, oozes, plants, or undead.
-Alternatively, you can select two races of humanoid (such as gnolls and orcs) as favored enemies.

-You have advantage on contested skill checks against your favored enemies, as well as on Intelligence checks to recall information about them, and when making an attack against them, you deal 2 extra points of damage.

-When you gain this feature, you also learn one language of your choice that is spoken by your favored enemies, if they speak one at all.
-As you gain levels, your choices reflect the types of monsters you have encountered on your adventures.
-You choose one additional favored enemy, as well as an associated language, at 6th and 14th level.

-You may switch this feature (and your chosen favored enemy) by performing the following tasks against one creature type (or two races of humanoids):
-* Defeat it in single combat
-* Track and survey the creature type for at a total of 24 hours over 7 days
-* Examine its corpse for at one hour
-You cannot change a favored enemy this way if it is limited to an organization, but can do the same to other organizations.
-You may switch back to previously studied favored enemy at the end of a long rest.
-The language gained by the initial favored enemy choices cannot be re-chosen by switching favored enemies.
+You gain the Favored Enemy talent.
+At 6th and 14th level, you gain it again.

 #### Hunter Talent
 Starting at 1st level, you gain a class talent, representing your preferred tactics and abilities you